Snackmonger/metri_causa/docs/devlog.rst

     determine whether adjacent vowels should be tokenized as diphthongs.
     Consonants are sorted into basic articulation types: stop, resonant, sibilant, double.
 Whitespace is converted into word-end and word-beginning tokens.
-Newlines and line breaks ("-") are used as cues to intended metrical cola.
+Newlines and line breaks ("-") are used as cues to interpreting the intended metrical cola.

 Parser
     The parser creates a simple syntax tree representing the syllabic structure of the lines it receives.

-    During parsing, any digraph consonant (xi, psi, zeta) is broken down into its constituents, so that syllables can be syllabified between them.
+    During parsing, any digraph consonant (xi, psi, zeta) is broken down into its constituents, so that a syllable boundary can be placed between them.

     A punctuation mark is incorporated as an annotation in the 'word' nodes.